Your taste in print.

 Behind the curtain

 We're a married couple in the Washington, DC area, with a lot of books to our name and a small apartment that can't quite hold them.
 Many have left for e-readers, secondhand stores, and little free libraries.
-They're still ours, in a way.
+We built this app to keep them all.

-We're letting people in slowly while we get it right.
-Join the waitlist and we'll write the moment your invite is ready — summer 2026.
+We're letting people in slowly while we add and perfect features.
+Join the waitlist and we'll be in touch soon!

 That's all folks!